astronomer/docs/learn/connections/snowflake.md

   :::

-3. Click on the user menu at the top of the left nav to see your current `role`.
-You can click on **Switch Role** to see all the available roles.
+3. Click the user menu in the top of the left sidebar and copy the role you want Airflow to have in Snowflake.
+You can click **Switch Role** to see all the available roles.

     ![Screenshot of the user menu in Snowsight showing how to copy the role.](/img/tutorials/connections-snowflake_snowsight_role.png)

 4. Copy the name of your **Warehouse**.
-To see all available warehouses, open a new **Worksheet** and click on the [context selector menu](https://docs.snowflake.com/en/user-guide/ui-snowsight-worksheets#change-the-session-context-for-a-worksheet) on the right side of the screen.
+To see all available warehouses, open a new **Worksheet** and click on the [context selector menu](https://docs.snowflake.com/en/user-guide/ui-snowsight-worksheets#change-the-session-context-for-a-worksheet) in the content pane.

     ![Screenshot of the context selector menu in Snowsight showing how to copy the warehouse.](/img/tutorials/connections-snowflake_snowsight_warehouse.png)